reflectoring/reflectoring.github.io/content/blog/2021/2021-05-10-spring-cloud-aws-sqs.md

 {{% stratospheric %}}
-This article gives only first impression of what you can do with SQS.
+This article gives only a first impression of what you can do with SQS.

 If you want to go deeper and learn how to deploy a Spring Boot application to the AWS cloud and how to connect it to cloud services like RDS, Cognito, and SQS, make sure to check out the book [Stratospheric - From Zero to Production with Spring Boot and AWS](https://stratospheric.dev?utm_source=reflectoring&utm_content=in_content)!
 {{% /stratospheric %}}